 At Good Cheap Eats we don’t want you to spend a lot of money on specialty ingredients.
 Rather, we want to help you expand your flavor horizons with typical grocery staples that can be mixed and matched in delicious ways.

-These muffins call for pretty standard baking ingredients, but just a few touches of spice and zest, not to mention a Nutty Streusel Topping, take these baked goodies over the top.
+These muffins call for pretty standard baking ingredients, plus a Nutty Streusel Topping, to take these baked goodies over the top.

-- Salt – A little salt always helps to balance all the sweetness and give texture to your muffins.
+salt – A little salt always helps to balance all the sweetness and give texture to your muffins.
+Don’t omit it.

-- Oil – I used a neutral oil, like avocado.
+oil – I used a neutral oil, like avocado.
 Use what you normally do for baking.
 You can also use melted butter.

-- Orange – I love a little fresh citrus zest to help brighten up these muffins.
+Orange – I love a little fresh citrus zest to help brighten up these muffins.
 Orange pairs beautifully with the raspberries.
 You can also use lemon or lime zest if you prefer.

-- Raspberries – I typically use frozen because that’s often the cheapest form I find, but you can absolutely use fresh.
+Raspberries – I typically use frozen because that’s often the cheapest form I find, but you can absolutely use fresh.
 Either way fold them in gently so as not to crush them.

 For the streusel topping, you’ll need: